NinaMolinari/SBP/README.md

 # SBP
-Smart Browser Plugin to keeps track of my times and browser tabs.
+Smart Browser Plugin to keep track of my times and browser tabs.